 How to add nose wire to face masks (for either mask style)

-Now if you really want masks to fit well, or if you have glasses, then adding wire is a must.
-Wire keeps my mask from slipping down my face.
-Initially, I made my nose wire removable to slip it out before washing in the machine, but now I sew them in permanently.
+Now if you really want masks to fit well, or if you have glasses, then adding nose wire is a must.
+Nose bridge wire keeps my mask from slipping down my face.
 I’ll show you three ways how to add nose wire to face masks: (1) adhesive nose bridge wire, (2) sewing wire into the mask while you’re making it, (3) adding wire to purchased or finished masks.